Yews to Eucalypts

 Other Whitehead’s of course came from England (even Kent!) and afar however our one’s were not slow in planting a new crop.
 James and Sophia had twelve children.
 Eleven of whom reached adulthood.
 James sister, Mary Elizabeth Whitehead had six children.
 They were all Prebbles!
 In case you are confused?
 Mary Elizabeth married her younger step-brother Richard Prebble on September 18th 1848 in Karori Wellington.
 Both families were of the Wesleyan faith.
 They were married by the Rev. J Watkins.
 So her step-brother became her husband and her step mother in law was also her mother.
 Mary Elizabeth and Richard lived their lives and raised their children in Prebbleton.

 I think we can safely draw a line under the relationship between the Prebbles and the Whiteheads and be assured that the family were close and that the Whitehead children were looked after well by their step-father.
 I wonder at reunions did you have to ask whether you were a Prebble or a Whitehead-Prebble?
 I did find a reference to a Prebble who’d got in a bit of strife with the law and used Whitehead as his alias.
 It didn’t help him much he still got two years in the nick!
-So I’m satisfied these two families really pretty much joined up forces together.

 James died in 1877.
 Death of an Old Settler – Our readers will learn with regret the death of Mr James Prebble of Prebbleton, which took place on Wednesday evening last.
 Mr Prebble was one of our oldest settlers, having arrived in Wellington by the Aurora in 1840.
 He came to Canterbury in 1846 and settled in that part of the province which bears his name.
 Here he has resided with his family until the time of his death.
 Reported in the Press.
 June 1877.

-Ann Maria died 21 March, 1879 and is buried with her second husband James who died in 1877.
+Ann Maria died 21 March, 1879 and is buried with her second husband James.
 The newspaper report read: This day one of the Canterbury Pilgrims, died suddenly at her residence, Prebbleton, yesterday.
 The deceased lady has been bedridden for some time.
 Poverty Bay Herald, 22 March 1879.
 The Grey River Argus on the 4th April published; A very old Canterbury settler, Mrs Prebble of Prebbleton, has died at the age of 78.
 The Colonist published on the 22nd March 1879.
 Mrs Ann Maria Prebble one of the Canterbury Pilgrims at Prebbleton.
-The deceased was 68 years of age. (yup they had different ages reported).
+The deceased was 68 years of age. (yes they had different ages reported).
 The Press newspaper reported on the 21st March, SUDDEN DEATH: – Mrs Prebble, for many years a resident in Prebbleton, and a very old colonist, died somewhat suddenly at an early hour yesterday morning.
 She had been bedridden for the last two or three years, but an apparent change caused her friends to send for Dr. Guthrie.
 She expired shortly before his arrival.
 The deceased lady was in her seventy-eighth year.

 Now sometimes from a historical point of view headstones are even more awesome than what they first appear.
 Pay attention to this one. ‘ James his wife Ann, his son Richard and his wife Mary arrived Aurora’.
 James is buried with his son and his wife, her daughter, his step-daughter and she was Richard’s wife and yes they all came to NZ together on the Aurora!
 Pretty cool huh.